MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/get-started-with-project-reunion.md

     ![Screenshot of Project Reunion NuGet package being installed](images/reunion-nuget-install.png)

+6. **For C#/.NET 5 projects only**: In order to receive all of the fixes from the latest stable release of Project Reunion 0.5, you'll need to update your project file to explicitly set your .NET SDK to the latest version.
+For more information, see [.NET SDK references](index.md#net-sdk-references).

-6. After you install the package, you can use the following Project Reunion APIs and components in your project:
+7. After you install the **Microsoft.ProjectReunion** package, you can use the following Project Reunion APIs and components in your project:

     - [Manage resources MRT Core](mrtcore/mrtcore-overview.md)
     - [Render text with DWriteCore](dwritecore.md)